 Second Course: Ginger jumbo lump crab cake with blood orange gastrique & wasabi cream.
 Paired with Green Flash Nugget Single Hop Pale Ale.

 I had never had this beer either!
 Nugget hops are one of the “old school” American hops that not a lot of breweries use much anymore, so I was interested to see what kind of character this single hop beer would have.
 On aroma I got an earthy note and mild citrus.
 Flavor was black pepper and bitter grapefruit rind with decent balance of bitter and malt.
 The crab cake was fantastic!
-I don’t generally like crab cakes (maybe one two many with crunchy shell bits in the past) but this one was perfectly seasoned with a bright with ginger flavor.
+I don’t generally like crab cakes (besides Harbour House Crabs for variety of crab cakes) but this one was perfectly seasoned with a bright with ginger flavor.
 This pairing worked very well for me.
 The subtle earthy-zingy wasabi cream accentuated the earthy character of the nugget hop, and the blood orange reduction really amped up the citrus peel flavor in the beer.
 This pairing actually improved both the beer and the food above their individual characters.

 Third Course: Roasted mushroom-stuffed agnolotti in miso-ginger broth with crispy Thai basil & candied grapefruit rind.
 Paired with Green Flash West Coast Double IPA.